Pizzadreams/PythonLearning/good-to-knows.md

 ### Immutable Data Types

 Immutable data types are those whose values cannot be modified after they are created.
 Any attempt to modify an immutable object results in the creation of a new object.
-Examples of immutable data types in Python include numbers, strings, tuples, and frozensets.
+Examples of immutable data types in Python include <i>numbers</i>, <i>strings</i>, <i>tuples</i>, and <i>frozensets</i>.

 ### Mutable Data Types

 Mutable data types are those that can be modified after they are created.
 Changes made to a mutable object directly modify its value.
-Examples of mutable data types in Python include lists, dictionaries, and sets.
+Examples of mutable data types in Python include <i>lists</i>, <i>dictionaries</i>, and <i>sets</i>.

 Understanding the distinction between mutable and immutable data types is crucial for proper data manipulation and assignment.

 ## <a id="call-by-value-and-call-by-reference-semantics"></a>Call-by-Value and Call-by-Reference Semantics
 In Python, the semantics of function arguments support both call-by-value and call-by-reference semantics.<br>Recall that variables in Python behave as "object references".
 So we can think of the value stored in the variable as the memory address of the value, and not its actual value.

+Call-by-Reference semantics apply if the variable in question refers to a mutable value.
+Call-by-Value semantics apply if the variable in question refers to an immutable value.

+Dictionaries, Lists, and Sets (mutable) are always passed into a function by reference.
+Changes that occur on the variable's data structure within the function's suite are reflected in the calling code.

+Integers, Strings, and Tuples (immutable) are always passed by value.
+Changes to the variable within the function are only for the function and are not reflected in the calling code.

 ## Sharing Modules
 When working with Python, you can easily share and reuse modules.
 These modules are like bundles of code that you can use in different projects.
 They help you organize your code and make it easier to manage.